ocaml/ocaml/CONTRIBUTING.md

 Changes affecting the compiler libraries should be reflected in the documentation comments of the relevant `.mli` files.

-It is recommended to included changes to the OCaml Reference Manual (in particular for any change in the surface language), which is now part of the main repository (under `manual/`).
+It is recommended to include changes to the OCaml Reference Manual (in particular for any change in the surface language), which is now part of the main repository (under `manual/`).

 Finally, changes in command-line options should be integrated in the manual, but also in the man pages present in the `man/` sub-directory of the OCaml distribution.

+You should build the OCaml reference manual in manual/ to check your changes.
+See the instructions in manual/README.md.

 ### Changelog